Choosing Your Path: 9 Public Health Concentrations

 3. Epidemiology

-Description: Epidemiologists study causes of diseases and investigate patterns in their occurrences and spread.
+Description: Epidemiologists study the causes of diseases and investigate patterns in their occurrences and spread.
 They lead public health studies and strategize ways to prevent and treat diseases.
-Specific duties include collecting and analyzing data, communicating with the public, coordinating health and safety plans with public officials, managing public health programs, and communicating disease threats to the public.
+Their duties include collecting and analyzing data, communicating with the public, coordinating health and safety plans with public officials, managing public health programs, and communicating disease threats to the public.

 Areas of expertise: Most epidemiologists have a master’s or doctoral degree in medicine or epidemiology and specialize in an area such as infectious disease or environmental health.